vorsyybl/vorsyybl/README.md

 How I got started in data analysis:

 From a young age, I was attracted to scientific research and technology, which in the early 90s was just starting its reign.
+I studied Psychology at SUNY Plattsburgh from 2007-2012, and worked with databases from 2012 to 2019.
+At this point, I started expanding on my understanding of computer science through self teaching SQL, Excel, and Pythonn.

 What about data interests me the most: